Helen Martin MBACP ~ Open Pathways Walk And Talk Therapy Preston

 - Walking outdoors releases chemicals in the brain that induce the 'feel good factor' making therapy a more enjoyable, less intimidating experience

-- Walking side by side may help with easier engagement than sitting face to face with your therapist in a traditional office setting
+- Walking side by side may help with easier engagement than sitting face to face with a therapist in a traditional office setting

 - Walking is known to be calming as well as a stimulus to new thoughts and ideas